Jacob Meyers Player Props: Astros vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.65 team ERA ranks 25th among all MLB pitching staffs.
+- The Nationals have the 25th-ranked team ERA among all league pitching staffs (4.68).

 © 2023 Data Skrive.
 All rights reserved.